-Arranged, Composed, Performed and Produced by Prince
+Arranged, Composed, Performed and Produced

 "The Arms of Orion" Composed and Performed by Prince with Sheena Easton